Paraphraser/IOTstackBackup/README.md

 	* everything in `~/IOTstack/volumes`, except:

 		* `~/IOTstack/volumes/influxdb`
+		* `~/IOTstack/volumes/mariadb`<sup>†</sup>
 		* `~/IOTstack/volumes/nextcloud`
+		* `~/IOTstack/volumes/pihole.restored `
 		* `~/IOTstack/volumes/postgres`<sup>†</sup>
-		* `~/IOTstack/volumes/pihole.restored `

-	† *postgres* is omitted because it is not copy-safe but there is, as yet, no script to backup PostGres like there is for InfluxDB.
-If you run PostGres and you want to take the risk, just remove the exclusion from the script.
+	† omitted because it is not copy-safe but there are, as yet, no scripts to backup these databases like there is for InfluxDB.
+If you run these and you want to take the risk, just remove the exclusion from the script.

 The reason for implementing this as a standalone script is to make it easier to take snapshots and/or build your own backup strategy.